lybird300/lybird300.github.io/_posts/2015-06-26-work-with-cluster.md

 All the queues have maximum durations and maximum amount of nodes that a job can use.
 You can check these limits with command
 <pre><code>sinfo -l</code></pre>
 </li>
-<li>The Unix 'man' command provides more detailed information on any command, e.g., man squeue</li>
+<li>The Unix 'man' command (e.g., man squeu) provides more detailed information on any command by bringing out the man page of that command.
+To search for a specific string in a man page.
+Type slash / and then type the string to search for.
+Then keep pressing the "n" bottom to get to the next item.</li>
 <li>Lastly, the command "sview" is available to inspect and modify jobs via a graphical user interface.
 To identify your jobs among the many ones in the list, select either the "specific user's jobs" or the "job ID" item from the menu "Actions -> Search".
 By right-clicking on a job of yours and selecting "Edit job" in the context menu, you can obtain a window which allows to modify the job settings.
 Please be careful about committing your changes.</li>
 </ul>
 <h2>References</h2>